esito/dbmasker/README.md

 ### Investigate the ANO file ###

 From the hotelsample folder, look at the `hotelsample.ano` file.
-It contains a description written in the **ANO** DSL language which consists of
+It contains a program written in the **ANO** DSL language which consists of

 - description of database structure
 - a lot of tasks and rules describing how to anonymize, mask, create and remove data